tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/13-Ins_Conditionals_in_Solidity.md

 * Make note that we are using `uint` for our prices and balances.
 This is because we'll always be dealing with positive numbers, never negative balances or prices.

-Next we are going to define a function called `makeTrade`.
+Next, show the class how to define a function called `makeTrade`.
 We will be passing a `uint` to `makeTrade` that represents the `current_price` of an asset:

 ```solidity